 Remember though, if you are looking to really increase your Hilton points, you are eligible to earn the welcome offer points on all the cards above since they are different products!

-The Hilton Honors American Express Business Card is a relatively brand new card.
+If you are eligible for a business card, you might want to consider The Hilton Honors American Express Business Card is a relatively brand new card.
 This card also has some great benefits, including:

-- Free weekend night certificate: Spend $15,000 on purchases on the card in a calendar year and you’ll receive a free night certificate which you can use on a weekend at most Hilton hotels.
+- Free weekend night certificate: Spend $15,000 on purchases on the card in a calendar year and you’ll receive a reward night certificate which you can use on a weekend at most Hilton hotels.
 You can receive this free night every year once you meet the spend threshold.
 This is the same free night certificate that you’ll receive on an annual basis with the Surpass card (personal version).

 - Priority Pass lounge access: You’ll receive 10 complimentary Priority Pass lounge passes per year.

 - Status: This card will give you complimentary Gold status.

 A few years ago Hilton got rid of their award chart and now charges a range for each hotel.
 The number of points required is typically dependent on the time of the year where you’ll pay more during peak dates than off-peak dates.